Alert: The following services will be unavailable on Saturday, January 5, 2013 from 12 a.m. (midnight) to 6 a.m. CST due to system maintenance.

 The goal of the TEA program is to attract and retain business firms in Wisconsin and thus create or retain jobs.
 The businesses cannot be speculative and local communities must assure that the number of jobs anticipated from the proposed project will materialize within three years from the date of the project agreement and remain after another four years.

 Grants of up to $1 million are available for transportation improvements that are essential for an economic development project.
 It must begin within three years, have the local government's endorsement, and benefit the public.
 The program is designed to implement an improvement more quickly than normal state programming processes allow.
 The 50% local match can come from any combination of local, federal, or private funds or in-kind services.

 Applications are first come, first serve, and funded when all eligibility information is complete and satisfactory.

 The TEA program began in September 1987.
-Through September 2013, 80,595 jobs have been directly and indirectly created or retained through the $93 million invested in grants awarded to 203 communities.
-Some 363 businesses have benefited from the grants.
+In 2012, The Wisconsin Department of Transportation (WisDOT) promoted the grant programís 25 year anniversary.
+Through May 2014, 83,437 jobs have been directly and indirectly created or retained through the $95 million invested in grants awarded to 203 communities.
+Some 368 businesses have benefited from the grants.
 A September 2007 job audit reveals that actual job creation and retention is 6.3% above that promised.
 The state average cost to-date has been $2,577 per direct job created and retained.

 $6,805,200 --- State segregated funds